muratk3n/thirdwave/en/tweets/2019/week49.md

 saying all this stuff, why not go ahead and built the biggest spying network known to mankind?
 Which is what they did.

-Ah also that Clipper chip idea.
+And remember the Clipper chip?

 *2019-12-2 20:51:18*